status-im/nimbus-eth2/docs/the_style_book/src/03_language.md

 ### Pros

-* Some code uses it, recommended by NEP-1
+* Recommended by NEP-1
+* Used in standard library
 * Saves a line of code avoiding an explicit `var` declaration
 * Accumulation-style functions that gradually build up a return value gain consistency

 ### Cons

+* No visual (or compiler) help when a branch is missing a value, or overwrites a previous value
 * Disables compiler diagnostics for code branches that forget to set result
 * Risk of using partially initialized instances due to `result` being default-initialized
     * For `ref` types, `result` starts out as `nil` which accidentally might be returned